JonathanCMitchell/mobilenet_v2_keras/readme.md

 This folder contains building code for MobileNetV2, based on [MobileNetV2: Inverted Residuals and Linear Bottlenecks](https://arxiv.org/abs/1801.04381)

+This model file has been pushed to my keras fork which you can see [here](https://github.com/JonathanCMitchell/keras).
+You can also view the active pull request to keras [here]
 # Performance
 ## Latency
 This is the timing of [MobileNetV1](../mobilenet_v1.md) vs MobileNetV2 using